aporeto-inc/trireme-lib/README.md

 Trireme is a node-centric library.
 Each node participating in the Trireme cluster must spawn one instance of a process that uses this library to transparently insert the authentication and authorization step.
 Trireme provides the data path functions, but does not implement either the identity management or the policy resolution functions.
 This depends on the specific operational environment.
 Users of the have to provide the PolicyLogic (ABAC “rules”) to Trireme for well-defined Processing Units (PUs), such as containers.

-This example is a good and straightforward implementation of the PolicyLogic for a simple use-case.
-[NEEDS EXAMPLE]
+[This example ](https://github.com/aporeto-inc/trireme/tree/master/example) is a good and straightforward implementation of the PolicyLogic for a simple use-case.

-Kubernetes-Integration is a full implementation of PolicyLogic that follows the Kubernetes Network Policies model.
+[Kubernetes-Integration ] (https://github.com/aporeto-inc/kubernetes-integration) is a full implementation of PolicyLogic that follows the Kubernetes Network Policies model.

 # Security Model